leapcode/bitmask_android/README.md

 We depend on several [git submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules) to build Bitmask Android:
 * [ics-openvpn](https://github.com/schwabe/ics-openvpn) as an interface to Android's OpenVPN implementation.
-* [bitmaskcore](https://0xacab.org/leap/android_libs/bitmaskcore.git) mainly as a library for Pluggable Transports (censorship circumvention functionality),
+* [Bitmask Core Android](https://0xacab.org/leap/android_libs/bitmask-core-android.git) as a LEAP provider API client and as a library for Pluggable Transports (censorship circumvention functionality)
 * [tor-android](https://0xacab.org/leap/android_libs/tor-android.git) to protect the communication to configuration servers from being blocked.
 In order to initialize and update these submodules run: